splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 Follow these steps to configure custom wait times for your Browser tests:

 #.
-In Splunk Synthetic Monitoring, select :strong:`Edit` on the Browser test to open the configuration panel.
+In Splunk Synthetic Monitoring, select :guilabel:`Edit` on the Browser test to open the configuration panel.
 #.
-Select :strong:`New step > Wait`, from the step type drop down.
+Select :guilabel:`New step > Wait`, from the step type drop down.
 #.
 Add a name and the wait time in ms.
 #.
-When you finish instrumenting your test, save the workflow: :strong:`Return to test > Save`.
+When you finish instrumenting your test, save the workflow: :guilabel:`Return to test > Save`.

 The following image shows how to configure a test to go to a URL, wait for 10 seconds, then log in.